zubaer46/zubaer46/README.md

 ### Glad to see you here!
-I'm a passionate Software Engineer, Web Developer and  Problem Solver .Currently pursuing a bachelor's degree in Software Engineering at IICT, SUST.
+I'm a passionate Software Engineer, Web Developer, and Problem Solver.
+Currently pursuing a bachelor's degree in Software Engineering at IICT, SUST.
 I like to explore new technologies and develop software solutions.

 <br/>